 Adam Masons films give the impression that he has become frustrated by the process of trying to raise capital and sought ways to circumvent this.
 It has also meant that there has often felt like an improvisational quality to the films, that he is making do with the resources that were available to the extent that Pig was a film shot all in one take that gave the impression it was frequently being ad libbed by Mason and Andrew Howard.
 There is a somewhat similar sense you get to Luster.
 It feels less scripted than sketched in a general sense, allowing the actors to improvise scenes.
-Many of the performances have an annoyingly self-indulgent quality where you get the impression that the actors have been given their heads especially Pollyanna Rose as a spoilt Hollywood teen actress and Zelda Williams, daughter of Robin Williams who gives an extremely bad performance as her bratty girlfriend, or the scenes with Ian Duncan as the down-on-his-luck actor neighbour.
-Even the well-known Xander Berkeley turns up as a cop where the credibility of his routine seems to vanish when it comes to the absurd notion of a LAPD detective investigating the disappearance of a homeless man after one day.
+Many of the performances have an annoyingly self-indulgent quality where you get the impression that the actors have been given their heads especially Pollyanna Rose as a spoilt Hollywood teen actress, and Zelda Williams, daughter of Robin Williams who gives an extremely bad performance as her bratty girlfriend, or the scenes with Ian Duncan as the down-on-his-luck actor neighbour.
+Even the well-known Xander Berkeley turns up as a cop where the credibility of his character vanishes when it comes to the absurd notion of a LAPD detective investigating the disappearance of a homeless man after one day.